 The possibilities are endless when it comes to Google Ads.
 However, never use your competitor’s name in the actual ad copy.
 This will bring on a whole new set of Google trademark issues.
 Implementing your competitor’s name as a keyword has its pros and cons, and it is ultimately up to the business and the budget whether to bid or not.

 Interested in getting started with PPC?
 Have a campaign that isn’t generating revenue?
 Get in touch with us!
-Our PPC Specialist has worked with over thirty clients to build and run successful ad campaigns.
+Our PPC Specialist has worked with over thirty clients to build and run successful digital advertising campaigns.
 Fill out our contact form or give us a call at (217) 222-1451 to learn more.